 Plumbing selections set the stage for the bathroom remodel.
 Starting at the plumbing showroom allows us to see what our clients are attracted to among various styles.
 The style and finish of the fixtures set the tone, and everything complements them.
 From sinks, faucets, showerheads, bathtubs, toilets, and bath accessories, plumbing fixtures are an important decision and a sizable investment as part of an overall remodeling project.
 Plumbing in the bathroom and is the most important because you’ll use them every day.
 Plumbing fixtures in a secondary bathroom don’t matter as much.
 Keep this in mind as you prioritize your budget and spend accordingly.

 Many people are opting for a hand shower in enlarged showers for their flexibility.
 You can change the head height, and they’re also suitable for cleaning as you can spray hard-to-reach areas.

 Adding body sprays or a rain shower is a personal choice.
 Couples often consider these options because you should cater to both people’s preferences.
 A more oversized rain shower doesn’t provide hard pressure – it’s more of a drizzle.
 Rain showers often drip in your face due to softer droplets, so if that bothers you, you may want to reconsider.

 If you like harder water pressure, go for a different showerhead.
-At Mountainwood Homes, we take our clients to The Fixture Gallery where they’re able to test the shower head pressure in their interactive showroom displays.
-Scared to make the wrong choice?
-If you’re scared to make the wrong choice, don’t worry – it’s very economical to replace a showerhead.
+At Mountainwood Homes, we take our clients to The Fixture Gallery where they can test the shower head pressure in their interactive showroom displays.
+If you’re scared to make the wrong choice, don’t worry – replacing a showerhead is very economical.
 The sizing is universal, so it’s an inexpensive item to swap out.